mazzalab-ieo/recallme/README.md

 * **.rds object**
 Use the UI commands to fine-tuning the Variant Calling parameters to optimize your pipeline.

+##Data Visualization
+To perform benchmarking analysis visualization and fine-tuning of VC parameters it is possible to use the RecallME web application, available at https://translational-oncology-lab.shinyapps.io/recallme/ or downloadable as a docker image at https://hub.docker.com/r/gianlucavozza/recallme_gui

 ## Info and comments
 If you need help or you have comments and tips for improving RecallME, please send a mail to gianluca.vozza@ieo.it